MvonK/secret-hitler-socialist/docs/design-thoughts.md

 so that has to reflect on the frontend.
 Game state should be sent out whenever client asks, or whenever the state changes.

+### Redis
+Redis is a simple key-value storage.
+It will be used to store mostly user data, such as ELO, password etc. Every client will be assigned a unique UID, when they create a new account.
+This will also be a key in the redis db, prefixed by `user-`.
+The value will be then json of the user.